 Once you have a project, you must break it down in a sequence of activities you will need to perform to implement your development plan.
 Defining specific tasks individually allows you to understand how to organize the resources and staff.

-6. Economic and financial results of the development project
+6. Forecast of the economic-financial results of the new development plan

 For more information, visit the following websites: